k3va/LING-L645/README.md

 # Nahuatl and Spanish Speaker Identification

 This folder provides a working, documented setup for speaker identification of Nahuatl and Spanish speakers.
-The model is based on SpeechBrain’s speakerID model, which was trained on a few hours of data.
+The model is based on SpeechBrainâ€™s speakerID model, which was trained on a few hours of data.
 The data we use is annotated data collected with the joint efforts of Robert Pugh, Dr. Francis Tyers and + OpenRIR (for noise reduction).

-1. There are 5 files here:
+1. There are 7 files here:

 * `azz_esp.ipynb`: the main code file, outlining the speaker identification process
 * `train.py`: the training code file, outlines the entire training process.